base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 We will be using this [simple NFT contract](https://basescan.org/token/0x83bd615eb93ee1336aca53e185b03b54ff4a17e8) deployed on Base mainnet for our example.
 Feel free to use a contract of your choice.
 :::

-### Global Limits:
+### Global & Per User Limits:

-This setting allows you to define the maximum amount of gas or USD that can be sponsored globally across all users.
-It helps control the total expenditure on gas sponsorship, ensuring that the allocated budget is not exceeded.
-For example, setting a global limit of $1 means that the Paymaster will sponsor transactions until the total gas cost reaches $1.

-Set your global policy to be `$.07` by entering the amount in the text field and clicking the `Save` button.

 Scroll down to the “Per User Limit” section

 We can set a Paymaster policy that specifies either a specific dollar amount or a number of UserOperations.
 We can enable a 'limit cycle' that allows this policy to refresh every week.
 This feature enables applications to sponsor smart wallets on a weekly, daily, or monthly basis, either by amount or by number of UserOperations.

 Set the max USD to $0.05 and the max UserOperation to 1 to create a policy with a maximum sponsorship limit of $0.05 and a maximum of 1 UserOperation per user.

+Set the Global limit:

+This setting allows you to define the maximum amount of gas or USD that can be sponsored globally across all users.
+It helps control the total expenditure on gas sponsorship, ensuring that the allocated budget is not exceeded.
+For example, setting a global limit of $1 means that the Paymaster will sponsor transactions until the total gas cost reaches $1.

+Set your global policy to be `$.07` by entering the amount in the text field and clicking the `Save` button.

 ![cdp-allowlist-contracts.png](../../assets/images/gasless-transaction-on-base/cdp-global-user-limits.png)